 This small cave leads to the Hydra Lair below, and is littered with bones and other bits of rotten organic debris.
-The reason there is no vegetable life here is because of the radiation in Area U13, which radiates to a small extent even here - anyone passing through the western part of the room is subject to an immediate accumulation of 100 Rads.
+The reason there is no vegetable life here is because of the radiation in Area U13, which radiates to a small extent even here (the room is Lightly irradiated).

 U13.
-HYDRA LAIR (EL 4)
+HYDRA LAIR (EL 5)